Do you love fitness and want to share your passion for living a healthy lifestyle with others?

-The Fitness Trainer Course lasts six weeks, consisting of 40+ hours of both academic-based and hands-on training.
+The Fitness Trainer Course lasts six weeks, consisting of 30+ hours of both academic-based and hands-on training.
 Program topics include but not limited to:

-- Fundamentals of Kinesiology and Biomechanics
+Fundamentals of Kinesiology and Biomechanics

-- Safety Cueing
+Safety and Cueing

-- Specialty class instruction
+Specialty class instruction

 *Optional: Those interested in working for Campus Recreational Services and score 80% or higher are eligible for an interview.
 The fitness program will schedule formal interviews and practical assessments/auditions as part of the hiring process.